sajjadpoores/nestjs-messaging-microservice/README.md

 - PostgreSQL on port 5432
 - RabbitMQ on ports 5672 (AMQP) and 15672 (Management UI)
 - gateway service on port 3000
-- message service on port 3001
+- message service
-- user service on port 3002
+- user service

 3. Access RabbitMQ Management UI:
 - Open a browser and navigate to http://localhost:15672.